"Engineered Garments × TIMEX / bespoke 別注 SST Camper."

 ONE SIZE:Width 1.8 / Around the wrist 15 to 20.5 / Dial diameter: 3.2

-This watch, powered by a Japanese quartz movement, is the latest in a series of mirror-dial "Camper" watches produced exclusively by Timex Japan in collaboration with clothing company Engineered Garments.
+This watch, powered by a Japanese quartz movement, is the third in a series of mirror-dial Camper watches produced exclusively by TIMEX Japan in collaboration with clothing company Engineered Garments and Beams Boy.

 ("Engineered Garments got its name from a pattern-maker who had been hired to draft the first round of patterns for one of Daiki Suzuki's collections.
 She commented "that the clothes were not designed, but engineered due to the vast amount of detailing involved in each garment.")